jeanleecole/archive/pages/Projects/metzerott_formatted.md

 "Ye villain! but ye're a true Irishman!" said Father McClosky, as they walked on.
 "There ye've preached that lad a sermon, and given him a staff to help him on, with just a turn of your smooth tongue."

 "A staff?
 Oh! you mean that suggestion about interruptions.
 I should rather call that a fly-fan," said Ernest Clare with a twinkle in his eye and a twist of the corner of his firm lips that made his Irish blood still more evident.
-He was, indeed, a native-born American; but his <p class="pagenum">Begin page 154</p> father had left rather a different class in Ireland from that to which McClosky *père* belonged, to be equally hard working and almost equally poor in America.
+He was, indeed, a native-born American; but his <hr><p class="pagenum">Page 154</p> father had left rather a different class in Ireland from that to which McClosky *père* belonged, to be equally hard working and almost equally poor in America.
 The sons had spent their early youth together until Bryan had been taken charge of, at his father's death, by the Church, to be educated for a priest.
 Later in life they had met again; but if there were any bond between them, formed at that time, and of special strength and tenderness, it was such as would have estranged ordinary men, and even between these was only tacitly understood.
 Neither had ever put it into words.

 "I suppose Herr Bruno is one of your heretics," continued Mr. Clare; "if I like your Jews, Turks, and Infidels as well in proportion, Bryan"&mdash;